Wire fraud

 Telemarketing fraud

 Telemarketing fraud is when a scammer attempts to steal money or personal data over the phone.
-In the context of mail fraud, explains the US Postal Inspection Service, the scam begins with postcards in the mail.
-It’ll have an appealing offer and give a number to call.
+In the context of mail fraud, explains the U.S. Postal Inspection Service, the scam begins with postcards in the mail.
+It’ll have an appealing offer along with a number to call.
 That’s when the phone scam kicks in and seeks to get the victim’s personal information.

 Financial fraud